 Esther Ovbiebo Tongo is the founder of Esther’s Authentic Foods, a ready-made African stew in a jar.
-Esther went to the US for educational opportunities and studied Agricultural education, poultry science and general Agriculture.
+Esther went to the US for educational opportunities and studied Agricultural education, poultry science, and general Agriculture.
 She had her master’s degree in Agricultural economics and dreamt of returning to Nigeria to become the biggest farmer in the country.

 However, she went into the oil and gas industry where she worked for many years.
-Soon, she started craving for her African stew but was unable to get it the market, where she lives in the US.
-Unfortunately for her too, whenever she was returning to US from Nigeria, the stew she packages was always thrown away.
+Soon, she started craving for her African stew but was unable to get it to the market, where she lives in the US.
+Unfortunately for her too, whenever she was returning to the US from Nigeria, the stew she packages was always thrown away.
 So, she decided to create a market out of it by making stew for Africans like her and packaging it in a jar.

-Esther’s transition from corporate America into a solo business owner wasn’t an easy one but she attributes her success to the support from friends, family and God.
+Esther’s transition from corporate America into a solo business owner wasn’t an easy one but she attributes her success to the support from friends, family, and God.